misiektoja/instagram_monitor/docs/configuration.md

 `WEBHOOK_TRANSFORMS` applies configured string methods before the template and headers are rendered.
 Invalid templates, avatar URLs, transforms or expanded headers fail before any request is attempted.
 Dictionary payloads always replace `allowed_mentions` with `{"parse": []}` so notification text cannot trigger `@everyone`, `@here` or user mentions.

+A `WEBHOOK_HEADERS` value that contains emoji or other non-ASCII text after placeholder expansion is sent in RFC 2047 encoded form (`=?UTF-8?B?...?=`).
+Alert titles start with an emoji, so `{title}` in a header always produces an encoded value.
+The message body is unchanged.
+A receiver that does not decode RFC 2047 sees the encoded form in that header.
+ASCII values are sent exactly as configured.

 Webhook delivery uses an isolated session with a 10-second timeout and at most two attempts.
 It accepts every HTTP 2xx response, retries HTTP 429 according to a server delay capped at 5 seconds and retries HTTP 5xx once.
 Other HTTP 4xx responses fail immediately.

 <a id="proxy-ip-lookup-endpoints"></a>